A seriously good option for self-publishing children’s authors

 How Writers’ Advice helped me with The Secret Lake

-A year after attending Louise’s course – and reading her excellent book How To Write For Children And Get Published – I had my first draft of The Secret Lake ready, and used the Writers’ Advice manuscript appraisal service.
-After taking on board that feedback I then sent in a further draft.
+A year after attending Louise’s course – and reading her excellent book How To Write For Children And Get Published *– I had my first draft of The Secret Lake ready, and used the Writers’ Advice manuscript appraisal service.
+After taking on board that feedback I then sent in a further draft. *This may now be out of date but do check online.

 Looking back at the reports I received I realise just how instrumental they were in helping me move the story in the right direction.